Myths and realities of running and foot health

 Stress fracture is the most common foot problem associated with running barefoot.
 A sudden change in physical activity without proper adaptation usually causes stress fractures, and it is not correlated with the type of shoe worn, or a lack of it.
 On the other hand there is actually a reduction in the probability of a stress fracture while running barefoot.

 Experts are of the opinion that running barefoot is natural and cost effective, considering the fact that human beings have progressively evolved to run without wearing shoes.
+This doesn’t mean you need to throw all your sneakers in some residential dumpster rentals, but it’s interesting scientific research.
 There is an added expenditure of energy to lift the shoe along with the foot.

 Running with shoes involved a slightly greater expenditure of energy compared to running barefoot, to travel the same distance.

 Reality: Running has long been in vogue, but is not really considered a good physical activity since:

 1) Gradual atrophy of the pads of fat along with advancing age in feet is a common occurence.

 2) Fractures in the foot due to stress or other reactions in the feet.